1,000+ Documents Processed

 What Is an Apostille?

-An apostille (pronounced "a-po-STEEL") is an official certificate that verifies the authenticity of a public document for international use.
+An apostille (pronounced "a-po-STEEL") is an official certificate issued under the Convention of 5 October 1961 (commonly known as the Hague Apostille Convention) that verifies the authenticity of a public document for international use.
 The term comes from French, meaning "certification" or "annotation."
+The Convention was established by the Hague Conference on Private International Law (HCCH), an intergovernmental organisation based in The Hague, Netherlands.

 When you need to use a South African document in another country, foreign authorities need assurance that your document is genuine.
-An apostille provides this assurance through a standardised certificate that is recognised internationally.
+An apostille provides this assurance through a standardised certificate that is recognised by all 125+ member states of the Convention.
+In South Africa, the Department of International Relations and Cooperation (DIRCO) and the South African High Court are the two designated competent authorities authorised to issue apostille certificates.

 Key Point